nonizawa/SSQA-for-GI/README.md

 Here ia the options.

---N: Number of nodes in a GI problem
+- `--N`: Number of nodes in a GI problem

---Mcycle: Number of cycles for 1 trial
+- `--Mcycle`: Number of cycles for 1 trial

---trial: Number of trials to evaluate the performance on average
+- `--trial`: Number of trials to evaluate the performance on average

---T_ini:  A pseudo temperature starts at T_ini
+- `--T_ini`:  A pseudo temperature starts at T_ini

---T_min: A pseudo temperature ends at T_ini
+- `--T_min`: A pseudo temperature ends at T_ini

---tau:  A pseudo temperature is decreased every tau cycle
+- `--tau`:  A pseudo temperature is decreased every tau cycle

 You can see the simulation results in terminal, such as mean simulation time and accuracy.
 For example:
 ![Accuracy and simulation time](images/terminal.png)